KevinAst/astx-redux-util/src/docs/guide/why.md

 includes various aspects of project documentation (something that is important to me).

-The astx-redux-util library was pulled from a sandbox project that I used to study several technologies and frameworks.
+The astx-redux-util library was pulled from a sandbox project ([GeekU](https://github.com/KevinAst/GeekU)) that I use to study several technologies and frameworks.

-My hope is to eventually promote additional astx-redux-util functionality from my sandbox project.
+I hope to eventually promote additional astx-redux-util functionality from this sandbox.
 One aspect in particular is related to managing action creators with a twist: *consistently maintaining action types in conjunction with their corresponding action creators*.

 I hope you enjoy this effort, and comments are always welcome.